SrutiGupta/staff/README.md

+For seeing the table npx prisma studio --port 5555
 # API Endpoint Testing Guide (Postman)

 This guide provides instructions on how to test the API endpoints for this project using Postman.